some1else/buggy-vue-lib/README.md

 /tmp/buggy-vue-lib/example $ yarn build
 ```

 The first and sometimes second run will cause an error and fail.
-The project will compile and run successfully after and running the command again a few times.
+The project will compile and run successfully after a few retries.
 In case of `yarn serve`, the failed build has to be exited with ^C before trying again.